analia-mok/supa-crm/README.md

 ## How To Use

+Start the development server:
 ```
 npm run dev
 ```

-Starts the development server.
+Build the app for production:
 ```
 npm run build
 ```

-Builds the app for production.
+Run the built app in production mode:
 ```
 npm start
 ```

-Runs the built app in production mode.
+Switch to the currently recommended Node version:
 ```
 nvm use
 ```
-Switch to the currently recommended Node version

 ## Environment Variables